 This is completely inverted with Jordan, who actually lies to Perry and claims the baby isn't his, because they both have feelings for each other and she wants to make sure their relationship is based on real attraction rather than an obligation to do the right thing.
 They get together anyway, and he bonds with the baby before finding out he's the biological father.

 Also inverted with Kim, who leaves the hospital and fakes a miscarriage rather than have J.D. feel trapped into a relationship.
-Then he finds out the truth and decides he wants to be with her, than he changes his mind but can't tell her, then he finally breaks off the relationship while she's giving birth.
+Then he finds out the truth and decides he wants to be with her, then he changes his mind but can't tell her, then he finally breaks off the relationship while she's giving birth.

-Variation in the CSI: Crime Scene Investigation episode "4x4".
+A variation in the CSI: Crime Scene Investigation episode "4x4".
 An aging non-prostitute tries to get herself pregnant by a client who rejected her as too old, via some semen in one of his used condoms.
 This being CSI, it ends badly for her.

 Every daytime soap ever, and nine tenths of every hispanic telenovelas made.
 Often coupled with (in)Convenient Miscarriage.
 One version even had the man being the one to poke the hole in the condom so that he could "do the right thing" and marry his girlfriend, while several others have had the woman damaging her diaphragm rather than the condom.